DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 - The efficiency of an algorithm can drastically change for larger inputs.
 - We defined each program or algorithm to have a complexity determind by the number of operations it executes given a certain number of input.

-- A less complex algorithm is **often** favored over more complex algorithm.
+- A less complex algorithm is **almost always** favored over more complex algorithm.

 - If f is of order at least g, then f(x) is Ω(g(x)) iff C|g(x)| <= |f(x)| for all x > k
 - If f is of order at most g, then f(x) is O(g(x)) iff C|g(x)| >= |f(x)| for all x > k